UNMC_Acronym_Vert_sm_4c

 Colon Cancer is: Preventable, Treatable, and Beatable.

-The BEAT Cancer study – for Black Equity, Access, and Testing for Cancer – is community-engaged, multi-sector partnership to improve colon cancer screening for African American community in North Omaha.
-Our study is committed to reduce racial disparities in colon cancer and improve equity through evidence-based approaches.
+The BEAT Cancer study – for Black Equity, Access, and Testing for Cancer – was a community-engaged, multi-sector partnership that aimed to improve colon cancer screening for the African American community in North Omaha.
+Through this research, we demonstrated effective strategies to reduce racial disparities in colon cancer and promote equity with evidence-based methods.
+Although the study has ended, the dedication to accessible colon cancer screening continues through our partners at the Nebraska Department of Health and Human Services.

 Mrs. Juanita Thomas' Story